icebear8/arctic/nginx/README.md

 Additionally a link to a (private or public) git repository can be used to manage the maintain the nginx configuration files.

 ##  Changelog
+* nginx:0.10-r3, Use icebear8/gitrepoutils:3.8-r1 as base image to access a git repo
 * nginx:0.10-r2, Bugfix and update to alpine 3.8
 * nginx:0.10-r1, Nginx with git repo support, config files can be managed on Github
 * nginx:0.9, Basic nginx, configuration files with mapped volumes